-\subsection{Insights into Transformers}
+\subsection{Insights into transformers}

-An initial glance at the results from Table \ref{table:1} shows that encoder models perform better than CNN models.
-However, the encoder models depend on the CNN backbone to extract the features, and as a result, the performance of encoder models depends upon the CNN backbone.
+An initial glance at the results in Table \ref{table:1} shows that encoder models perform better than CNN models.
+However, the encoder models depend on the CNN backbone to extract the features, and as a result the performance of the encoder models depends upon the CNN backbone.
 A detailed look at the results indicates that the encoder model is only good as its CNN backbone.
 However, the encoder model always performs better than its CNN backbone.
 For example, the lowest accuracy achieved among the encoder models was for Lens Detector 3, which has better performance than CNN 2.
 A similar trend can be observed for other encoder models, which use trained CNNs as their backbone and perform better than the trained CNNs.
-These observations show that the encoder models can achieve better accuracy by a small percentage than a CNN with the same number of convolution layers.
+These observations show that the encoder models can achieve accuracy that is better by a small percentage than a CNN with the same number of convolution layers.

 However, an interesting question that should be addressed is what happens if we use deeper CNN backbones.
-Let us compare the performance of a deeper CNN and an encoder model with a deeper CNN backbone.
-The model CNN 5 with 25 convolution layers and Lens Detector 20 with the same number of convolution layers give an almost similar AUROC score (0.97) and the same accuracy (0.91).
-We can see that both models perform equally well.
-Using self-attention in deeper CNNs did not significantly improve the AUROC score or accuracy.
-However, the TPR$_0$ score and TPR$_{10}$ score of the Lens Detector 20 ($0.212$ and $0.223$, respectively) is higher compared to the CNN 5 ($0.004$ and $0.004$, respectively).
+We compare the performance of a deeper CNN and an encoder model with a deeper CNN backbone.
+Model CNN 5 with 25 convolution layers and Lens Detector 20 with the same number of convolution layers give \textbf{same} AUROC (0.97) and the same accuracy (0.91).
+We can see that the two models perform equally well.
+Using self-attention in deeper CNNs did not significantly improve the AUROC or accuracy.
+However, the TPR$_0$ score and TPR$_{10}$ score of Lens Detector 20 ($0.212$ and $0.223$, respectively) is higher compared to CNN 5 ($0.004$ and $0.004$, respectively).
 One probable reason why self-attention does not improve the accuracy and AUROC of deeper CNNs is that the CNN backbone will learn more about the image's micro-scale features in deeper layers.
 Hence, the model will miss the long-range correlations of the original image found by the encoder layer.